Who’s covered by the minimum tenancy protections

 Residential Tenancies Act 1986, s 2 (definition, “residential premises”), s 78A

 You’ll still have all the minimum protections that tenants have even if you’re renting a place that the landlord isn’t legally allowed to rent out – for example, a garage or sleep-out that doesn’t meet building safety laws.
+The landlord can be fined for breaching the Act.
+For example, the landlord will still have to provide the place in a reasonably clean and tidy condition, and give you the right amount of notice if they want to increase the rent or get you to leave.

 On the other hand, if you want to leave, you only have to give the landlord two days’ notice – not the usual four weeks (28 days).

-- They can end the tenancy.
+- end the tenancy.